HeroesToolChest/HeroesDataParser/README.md

 ## Advanced Features
 ### Mods suffix directory
 The `mods` directory may have a `_<build number>` suffix in its name.
 The build number determines the hero overrides file to load.
-If the overrides file does not exist and the build number is greater than the highest overrides file then it will load the default overrides file `HeroesOverrides.xml` otherwise it will load next **lowest** overrides file.
+If the overrides file does not exist and the build number is greater than the highest overrides file then it will load the default overrides file `hero-overrides.xml` otherwise it will load next **lowest** overrides file.

 Example:
 ```
 directory to load: mods_13500

 HeroOverrides files:
-HeroOverrides.xml
+hero-overrides.xml
-HeroOverrides_12000.xml
+hero-overrides_12000.xml
-HeroOverrides_13000.xml <--- will be loaded
+hero-overrides_13000.xml <--- will be loaded
-HeroOverrides_14000.xml
+hero-overrides_14000.xml

 directory to load: mods_14100

 HeroOverrides files:
-HeroOverrides.xml <--- will be loaded
+hero-overrides.xml <--- will be loaded
-HeroOverrides_12000.xml
+hero-overrides_12000.xml
-HeroOverrides_13000.xml
+hero-overrides_13000.xml
-HeroOverrides_14000.xml
+hero-overrides_14000.xml
 ```

 ***